|PRISTON VILLAGE DESIGN STATEMENT (VDS) |

 Aconsultation period of 8 weeks, ending on 30 September 2016, was provided for the whole parish to comment on the draft VDS.
 As part of this a Drop-in Day was held at the Priston Village Hall on Saturday September 10th to enable parishioners to discuss the VDS with members of the Working Party.

-B&NES Councilsubsequently confirmed that the VDS is now a material consideration in planning applications, and will also be considered for adoption as a Supplementary Planning Document (SPD).
+B&NES Council subsequently confirmed that the VDS was at that point a material consideration in planning applications, and woul also be considered for adoption as a Supplementary Planning Document (SPD).

 Winning logo by Tom Cantwell